marijnh/Postmodern/ROADMAP.md

 ## DAO Support
 - [ ]   Fix issue 70 - build-dao-methods fails when a slot is named "from".
-Will fix solely for daos.
+This request violates the postgresql reserved words.
 Do not expect this to work with building table columns.
 There is a reason for reserved words and it is upstream in postgresql.
+This may eliminated from the roadmap.
 - [ ]   Review errors with *ignore-unknown-columns*.
 Sometimes hangs without raising an error.
 - [ ]   Type validation - make it easier to use col-type to ensure that a slot value is what the database expects
-- [ ]   Export to dao similar to :alist, alists, plist, plists and add json
+- [X]   Document export to dao similar to :alist, alists, plist, plists
+- [ ]   Add foreign key support to dao, both columns and as a whole, similar to s-sql support

 ## Other Support
 - [ ]   Migration Support (compare with https://pypi.org/project/alembic/)